Guidelines for Journal Authors

 Like the Editors of Political Studies,

-where authors picture their audience and ask what exactly it
+criterion, where authors picture their audience and ask what exactly

 of their paper.
 Once this question has been answered, it should